ranlo/check-google-user/README.md

 Usage

-the script supports reading from command line or from stdin
+The script supports reading from command line or from stdin

 `python3 ./calcheck.py email1 email2 ... emailn`